Computing return times or return periods with rare event algorithms: Introduction

-Heuristically, the return time (return period) $r(a)$ for an event of amplitude $a$ (return level), interpreted as a first-passage time, may be at first sight related to the inverse of the stationary probability $p_s$: $r(a)=\tau_{c}(a)/{p_{s}(a)}$, where the correlation time $\tau_{c}(a)$ usually depends on $a$ but remains bounded when $p_{s}(a)$ goes to zero.
+The return time may be estimated heuristically by interpreting it as a \emph{first-passage time}.
+The \emph{first-passage time} (sometimes also called \emph{first exit time}) is defined as the time it takes a stochastic process to reach the boundary of a given domain for the first time; the properties of this random variable have been studied extensively in statistical physics~\cite{RednerBook,Bray2013}.
+Then, the return time (or return period) $r(a)$ for an event of amplitude $a$ (return level) may be at first sight related to the inverse of the stationary probability $p_s$: $r(a)=\tau_{c}(a)/{p_{s}(a)}$, where the correlation time $\tau_{c}(a)$ usually depends on $a$ but remains bounded when $p_{s}(a)$ goes to zero.
 This is true for instance for a system perturbed by a small-noise $\epsilon$ at the level of large deviations: $r(a) \underset{\epsilon \rightarrow 0}{\asymp} e^{U(a)/\epsilon}$, where the quasi-potential $U$ is defined by $p_s(a) \underset{\epsilon \rightarrow 0}{\asymp} e^{-U(a)/\epsilon}$~\cite{FreidlinWentzellBook}.
-However the return time is only roughly proportional to the inverse of the stationary probability.
+However the return time is only roughly proportional to the inverse of the stationary probability~\cite{NicolisNicolis2007}.
 In order to compute $\tau_{c}(a)$ one has to go beyond large deviation theory.
 For instance for gradient dynamics and for first exit time problems, exact formulas exists~\cite{Langer1969,GardinerBook,RiskenBook}, valid at leading order in $\epsilon$ (we stress that different formula are obtained depending on the hypothesis made on the domain that the particle exits).
 Generalisations to irreversible non gradient dynamics also exist (see~\cite{bouchet2016generalisation} and references therein).
 From these computations, it appears clearly that $\tau_{c}(a)$ is not simply related to ${p_{s}(a)}$ and that the return time $r(a)$ is a trajectory property, not amenable to a one point statistics like ${p_{s}(a)}$.